jumolinas/tetrationcli/README.md

 7. switches
 8. agents

-For any new functionalites open an issue to be added.
+For any new functionalites open an issue and we will evaluate to add it.